Complete Havasupai Packing List

 Hang Your Backpacks

-Hang your backpacks when not in use — it’ll keep rodents out, and if a flash flood sweeps through camp, hanging your gear helps keep it secure and off the ground, reducing the risk of it being soaked or carried downstream.
+Hang your backpacks when not in use — it’ll keep rodents out, and your gear will have a better chance of staying safe if a flash flood sweeps through camp.
+Being secure off the ground, reduces the risk of it being carried downstream.

 Havasupai Packing List: Wrap Up